sonniebailey/sonniebailey.github.io/about-content.md

 It might also be the case that I'll want to talk favourably about one or more products, even if I fall short of making a definitive recommendation.
 I want to be able to recommend looking at, say, the Kernel and Simplicity High Growth KiwiSaver funds, and point out their respective benefits and differences, without having to perform linguistic gymnastics.

-There are exemptions for some situations where exemptions apply to these regulatory obligations.
+There are some situations where exemptions apply to these regulatory obligations.
 However, these exemptions are unlikely to cover Fairhaven Wealth's services (or anyone who provides similar services).

 The key thing to emphasise is that talking about financial products, whether they be investment products or insurance products, is not a core value proposition of Fairhaven Wealth's INSIGHT service.
 The INSIGHT service is about taking a bigger picture perspective, including whether and how financial products might fit into the bigger picture of your situation, and how you might think about them.
 Some aspects of our discussion might technically fall within the regulatory definition of financial advice, and it's important that I satisfy all of the associated obligations, including being registered as an adviser and meeting the necessary disclosure requirements, but that isn't why you should be engaging Fairhaven Wealth.